31 Beautiful Flowers That Will Bloom All Season Long

 Ajuga is a perennial herbaceous plant, belongs to the Lamiaceae family.

-Ajuga is an excellent choice for ground cover in open areas like slopes or natural woodland habitats.
-Because it can spread quite vigorously, you should plant these where you are okay with them possibly taking over.
+Ajuga is an excellent choice for ground cover in open areas like slopes or natural woodland settings.
+Because it spreads quite vigorously, it’s best planted in spots where you’re comfortable with it potentially taking over.

 Alpine Violet